arm666/cakeApp/README.md

 # Cake Application

-This is a Bakery mobile application build using Flutter.
+This is a Cake mobile application build using Flutter.
+Here it contains bakery item list and event list the in which bakery items will be ordered.

+And it contains the tabview where it contains 3 tabs.
+First tab shows the home where it shows all the new items.
+Second tab contains the recent searched items with their detail and third tab contains the favourite items which user will choose and add.

 ScreenShots of the application: